Kanaka Bridge

 The Kanaka Bridge, is an under construction 2 lane bridge over the Kanaka river (near Mantam lake) at Dzongu village in the Mangan subdivision of Sikkim state in India.

-Kanaka Bridge is a two-lane steel bridge likely to be completed in 2021.
+Kanaka Bridge is a two-lane steel bridge likely to be completed in 2027.
 The bridge is Under the Road and Bridge Department, Government of Sikkim.
 The Construction is awarded to Siliguri-based company Mohindra Tubes Limited at the cost of INR 88.5cr.
 The bridge will be joining the 13 villages and better connectively for Indian army.

-The bridge runs over river Rongyong damming which Mantam lake was created.
-The side of the lake is a vast pebbly area where people usually do camp or picnic.
-The dust created from the pebbles due to weathering of the river is used as sand here.
-At the end of the bridge there is a village named Kiem and from there if you walk for 3/4 km there is Lingdem Hotspring.
+History of Construction

+The Kanaka Bridge project was initiated in response to a massive landslide in August 2016 that blocked the Kanaka River at Mantam Lake.
+It has cut off road access to 13 villages in Upper Dzongu and forcing residents to rely on rafting boats and temporary Bailey bridges during low water levels.
+In July 2020, the Sikkim Roads & Bridges Department awarded an ₹88.5 crore contract to Mohindra Tubes Limited of Siliguri, and foundation works began by late 2020 under continued site inspections by Minister Samdup Lepcha.
+Despite monsoon challenges and initial land‑acquisition delays, authorities targeted March 2021 for completion, aiming to restore all‑season connectivity, enhance local tourism around Mantam Lake, and facilitate the movement of Indian Army units to the border region.

 Technical details

-The technical data of the bridge is as follows: